cul-it/scholars-orcid-connection/doc/Scorconn_TO_DO.md

 	* Tell Greg that we need a `scorconn` database.

 #### Other
+* OauthCallbackController should redirect to status screens, not render them itself.
+	* Who else does this apply to?
+	* Should we have a framework?
 * Developers Notes
 * Modify ProcessPushRequestController to provide more meaningful URL than the callback URL
 	* Would the callback controller be able to use those URLs